Find Trade Colleges

 In addition to its great value ranking, Ferris is in the top 10% of all schools on our Best Mechanical Engineering Associate Degree Trade Schools in the Great Lakes Region list.

-Miami University - Hamilton landed the #9 spot in the 2023 rankings for the best value associate degree mechanical engineering technology programs.
+With a ranking of #9, Miami University - Hamilton did quite well on this year’s best value schools for mechanical engineering technology students working on their associate degree.
 Miami University - Hamilton is a small public school located in the large suburb of Hamilton.

-The average tuition and fees for an out-of-state undergraduate student at Miami University - Hamilton are $17,490 a year.
+Out-of-state tuition fees for undergraduate students at Miami University - Hamilton are $17,490 per year.
 While working on their Associate Degree, me tech majors at Miami University - Hamilton accumulate an average of around $25,368 in student debt.

-Miami University - Hamilton did well in our overall quality rankings, too.
-It placed #1 on our Best Mechanical Engineering Associate Degree Trade Schools in the Great Lakes Region list.
+Miami University - Hamilton also took the #1 spot in our Best Mechanical Engineering Associate Degree Trade Schools in the Great Lakes Region rankings.

 Zane State College undergraduate students pay an average of $11,166 in tuition and fees each year.